GeoEye-1: Specifications and operation

 GeoEye-1 provides 0.41 m panchromatic and 1.65 m multispectral imagery at nadir in 15.2 km swaths.
 The spacecraft is in a Sun-synchronous orbit at an altitude of 681 km and an inclination of 98 degrees, with a 10:30 a.m. equator crossing time.
 GeoEye-1 can image up to 60 degrees off nadir.
 It is operated out of Dulles, Virginia.

 At the time of its launch, GeoEye-1 was the world's highest resolution commercial Earth-imaging satellite.
-GeoEye-1 was manufactured in Gilbert, Arizona, by General Dynamics and the first image was returned on 7 October of Kutztown University in Pennsylvania.
+GeoEye-1 was manufactured in Gilbert, Arizona, by General Dynamics and the first image was returned on 7 October of Kutztown University of Pennsylvania in Kutztown, Pennsylvania.

 Google, which had its logo on the side of the rocket, has exclusive online mapping use of its data.
 While GeoEye-1 is capable of imagery with details the size of 41 cm, that resolution was only available to the U.S. government.
 Google has access to details of 50 cm.
 Prior maximum commercial imagery was 60 cm.

 The National Geospatial-Intelligence Agency and Google paid a combined US$502 million for the satellite and upgrades to GeoEye's four ground stations.